Steve Carr Interview

 What do you know about Ace's older smokers ... particularly the one he used during the Destroyer tour ?
 This guitar had two cables plugged into it.
 Obviously, one going to the amp, but what was the second one for ?

 Here's what I know about the brown sunburst smoker ...
-The two cords coming out of the guitar are the obvious "pre-transmitter" amp cable and the other is an AC cord to iginte the smoke bomb and power the internal lights.
-When I started with KISS, Ni-Cad batteries had been installed to replace the AC cord.
+The two cords coming out of the guitar are the obvious "pre-transmitter" amp cable and the other is a mic cable, which supplied a low-voltage, phantom power to iginte the smoke bomb and power the internal lights.
+When I started with KISS, Ni-Cad batteries had been installed to replace the mic cord.
 The brown sunburst smoker is the same guitar that fell during the shooting gag, some years later.
 It was at that time that we put together first black smoker.
 The most obvious difference being that the new one was a Custom and the brown one was a Standard.
 After the 1980 European and Australian tours, I repaired the brown one and it became a backup at that point.
 In the early '90's, Ace sold the old smoker and it wound up in the hands of Steve Sils (KISS staff photographer) and Steve brought it to me to put back into working order.
 As far as I know, Steve still owns the instrument.

 Here's an interesting smoker story .... on July 13, 1979, KISS played a huge show at the Pontiac Silverdome, outside of Detroit.
 It was Friday the 13th.
 I had to fly home after the show to do some additional work to the new smoker.
 Anytime that I had to fly home with any of the guitars at that time, we would purchase a seat for the guitar, so the baggage guys wouldn't use it for a frisbee.
 As the guitar went through the x-ray, the security people could see the excessive wiring and three sleeves of batteries, which did look like dynamite.
 They asked me to stand aside while they tried to determine if it was a bomb or not.
 The security supervisor pickedit up and smelled it and was sure it was an explosive !
 Then the police showed up and were really nervous about the whole incident.
 During all this, I was being held by two cops who didn't want to know what the device really was.
 After about 10 minutes of freaking out, I was finally allowed to speak with the officer in charge.
 I told him that if they let go of me, I could explain what was going on.
 I then very slowly stuck my hand into my jacket pocket and took out my KISS laminate pass, which had my photo and a description of "guitar specialist" on it.
 They all had a good laugh and were very sorry for my delay. , on the other hand, saw my life flashing before me and was just glad I didn't get shot by some nervous cop !!
 The airline didn't charge me for the extra seat, because of all this trouble.
 But the lady thought it funny when I asked her "who was going to pay for my change of underwear" ?!?!?